VladimirNT/tsc_types_resolution/README.md

 To have types out of `node_modules/@types/` I am using use `--public-hoist-pattern ""` for pnpm, this is important on trying to reproduce.

 Test case:
-1. Untar the attached test-case.tar to any tmp directory
+1. Use the test-case from this repository
 2. Install dependencies with the exact command:
 `pnpm i --frozen-lockfile --public-hoist-pattern ""`
 3. Run `tsc`, it will fail to resolve type-referene directive 'express-serve-static-core'